 A doctor should not allow his name to appear on any signboard which carries merchandise or service promotion.
-He should not allow the placement of his signboard in a way which gives the appearance that he is associated with other signboards which do not comply with section 5.2.
+He should not allow the placement of his signboard in a way which gives the appearance that he is associated with other signboards which do not conform with the provisions of section 5.2 of this Code governing "Principles and rules of good communication and information dissemination" and/or the requirements set out in Appendix A.